 By the time Zachary came along, my pediatrician was recommending we wait longer to introduce solid foods – for a breastfed baby the recommendation is to solely breastfeed until 6 months old.
 Zachary was almost 6 months old when we first gave him jarred baby food.
 I skipped over the cereals so that once he had eaten vegetables and fruits, I could mix the cereals in with them instead of giving him watered down cereals.
 Here is Zachary’s first time eating:

 Although he looks pretty happy in the pictures, Zachary was always difficult to feed.
-He had to be greatly encouraged to take any purees, weather the jarred kind or some I made for him.
+He had to be greatly encouraged to take any purees, whether the jarred kind or some I made for him.
 I remember having a mother’s helper who would feed Zachary for me while I bathed Gabbie and it was always a celebration when he was willing to eat.
 As far as finger foods went, Zachary choked on them for the longest time.
 He is still my pickiest eater.

 With Simon, I decided to take an entirely different route.
 I bypassed the cereals and pureed foods completely and instead gave him table food from the time he was able to pick things up and put them in his mouth.
 The theory was that if he was picking up and chewing on toys, he would do the same with food and while doing so he would realize he could actually eat!
 His first food was apples.